Western Sydney University / Charles Sturt University

 Bachelor of Creative Leadership

-If you are keen to enter your workplace with refined creative and critical thinking skillsets, and cross-disciplinary leadership degrees, the Bachelor of Creative Leadership (BCL) is for you!
+If you aspire to enter the workforce with a competitive edge and heightened employability, the Bachelor of Creative Leadership is tailored for you!

 Bachelor of Entrepreneurship